 To be considered for an internship at UPR Info, the applicant must meet the following requirements:

-- Interest in international human rights mechanisms, the United Nations system, and the Universal Periodic Review (related experience would be an asset);
+- interest in international human rights mechanisms, the United Nations system, and the Universal Periodic Review (related experience would be an asset);

-- Strong analytical skills;
+- strong analytical skills

-- Able to work well in a team and adapt to an international working environment.
+- able to work well in a team and adapt to an international working environment.

 How to apply

 We are grateful for your interest in the work of UPR Info.
 However, due to the large number of applications we receive, only shortlisted candidates will be contacted.
-Please note that if you have not been contacted by 30 June 2019, you have not been selected for either position.

 UPR Info is an equal opportunities employer.
 All applications will be treated with the strictest confidence.